A tranquil self-catering retreat close to one of Andalucia’s most beautiful mountain villages”

 Your home-from-home will be one of 6 seductively intimate guest cottages which horseshoe around the upper reaches of a broad sweep of garden, looking out to the verdant Alajar valley.
 The guiding ethos of the Molino is to respect your privacy even though, if the mood takes you, there’s a charming sitting room and library in the old mill house across the way.
-The network of footpaths which lead out from here are as beautiful as any in southern Spain, and for stay-at-homes there's a shared pool, a tennis court, table football and even guitar lessons.
+The network of footpaths which lead out from here are as beautiful as any in southern Spain.
+And for stay-at-homes there's a shared pool sculpted in amongst the oak trees at a discreet distance from the cottages, a tennis court, table football and even guitar lessons.
 You'll be pushed to find a better base for a week of rural ramblings or indulgent family R&R.

 - This hidden corner of west Andalucia is beautiful with a capital ‘B’, and Alajar is the prettiest of the Aracena villages